jeanwsr/mokit-doc-mdbook/src/chap5-3.md

 broken bonds cannot be dealt with.

 (2) Spherical harmonic functions cannot be used.
-The utility `frag_guess_wfn` will automatically switch to Cartesian fucntions (i.e., 6D 10F) when calling Gaussian to perform SCF computations.
+The utility `frag_guess_wfn` will automatically switch to Cartesian fucntions (i.e. 6D 10F) when calling Gaussian to perform SCF computations.

 Assuming the filename is nh3_h2o_m.gjf, you simply need to run